Criminal Behaviour Orders

 A person guilty of an offence under section 30 is liable:

-- On summary conviction, to imprisonment for a period not exceeding 6 months or to a fine, or to both;
+- On summary conviction, to imprisonment for a period not exceeding 6 months or to an unlimited fine, or to both;

-- On conviction on indictment, to imprisonment for a period not exceeding 5 years or to a fine, or to both.
+- On conviction on indictment, to imprisonment for a period not exceeding 5 years or to an unlimited fine, or to both.

 Unlike applications for CBOs, breach proceedings are criminal in nature and the criminal rules of evidence apply.